genesis-community/bosh-genesis-kit/MANUAL.md

 subject alternate names for all of the domains (system and apps) that Cloud Foundry will use.

+### Enabling the Routing API

+The routing API for Cloud Foundry allows router groups to be queried in the Cloud Foundry API.
+This may be necessary if you are using cf-mgmt.
+The routing API can be enabled by specifying the `routing-api` feature in the kit.

+If the routing API is enabled and you are using an external database, you will need to ensure that the `routingapidb` is created.

 ## DNS-Based Service Discovery